 The Feeling Body connects with others in an unspoken way.
 Many studies have shown that our ability to understand someone else’s emotional experience depends much more on non-verbal communication than verbal communication.
 In fact, the vast majority of what we know about another person’s emotional experience comes from tone of voice, body posture and gestures – all of which are the territory of the Feeling Body.

-So while two smartly dressed businesswomen may appear to be having a serious, unemotional, ‘grown up’ conversation, at another level there are also two inner children having a conversation with each other, without the adults even knowing about it.
+So while two smartly dressed businesswomen may appear to be having a serious, unemotional, ‘grown up’ conversation during a meeting, at another level there are also two inner children having a conversation with each other, without the adults even knowing about it.
 Indeed, the outcome of the meeting may even be determined by this ‘hidden’ conversation, without either of the participants really understanding what has happened.

 This simple example demonstrates the power of the Feeling Body archetype.
 This is the archetypal energy which drives many of our choices and decisions, without us necessarily being consciously aware of it.